pacificclimate/pdp/CONTRIBUTING.rst

 Deployment Guide
 ================

-The following guide will get you set up running the PCIC Data Portal with an Nginx reverse proxy in Docker.
+The following guide will get you set up running the PCIC Data Portal in Docker.
 More information about the data portal can be found `here`_.

 Installation
 ------------